tonyespy/device-sdk-go/README.md

 This repository is a set of Go packages that can be used to build Go-based [device services](https://docs.edgexfoundry.org/1.2/microservices/device/Ch-DeviceServices/) for use within the EdgeX framework.

-## Usage

-Developers can make their own device service by implementing the [`ProtocolDriver`](https://github.com/edgexfoundry/device-sdk-go/blob/master/pkg/models/protocoldriver.go) interface for their desired IoT protocol, and the `main` function to start the Device Service.
-To implement the `main` function, the [`startup`](https://github.com/edgexfoundry/device-sdk-go/tree/master/pkg/startup) package can be optionally leveraged, or developers can write customized bootstrap code by themselves.

-Please see the provided [simple device service](https://github.com/edgexfoundry/device-sdk-go/tree/master/example) as an example, included in this repository.

 ## Command Line Options

 The following command line options are available